Dog Walkers: Volunteer to Walk Dogs at Animal Shelters

 Volunteering as a dog walker at your local animal shelter or humane society is a meaningful way to make a difference in the lives of homeless dogs in your community.

-Dogs in animal shelters are confined to cages.
+Dogs in animal shelters are typically confined to cages or small areas.
 The isolation and restricted activity can cause health and behavior problems that affect the dogs' quality of life and chances for adoption.

 Volunteer dog walkers provide the daily exercise, affection and socialization that confined dogs need to stay healthy, happy and adoptable so that they can one day go home to a family that will care for them in ways their original owners did not.